 - promote decentralisation, and the re-establishment of regional and remote communities, through:

-- strong advocacy with the Federal Government to change laws and policies which disadvantage regions.
+- strong advocacy with the Federal Government to change laws and policies which disadvantage regions; and

 Royalties for Regions (RfR)

-- build resilient communities and achieving long-term security for regions which look beyond the current resources driven economic framework and towards the development of other more diverse industry (tourism, renewable energy and manufacturing in particular);
+- build resilient communities and achieve long-term security for regions beyond the current resources driven economic framework by developing diverse industries;

 - respond to local needs while also acknowledging that the short term benefits of new infrastructure can place a long term asset management burden on local governments and therefore on communities; (see also The Greens (WA) Local Government policy)